david4096/croissant-rdf/README.md

 export KAGGLE_KEY={YOUR_KEY}
 kaggle-rdf --fname kaggle.ttl --limit 10

-# Optionally you can provide a keyword to filter the dataset search
+# Optionally you can provide a positional argument to filter the dataset search
 kaggle-rdf --fname kaggle.ttl --limit 10 covid
 ```